-Asian shares gain on rosy Japan data, bucking Wall St losses
+World markets mixed as investors eye Fed minutes

 - Seattle-area's cold snap to last with spring still a month away, weather service says

+FED WATCH: Investors have been bracing for signs the U.S. central bank might tighten monetary policy in minutes from its Jan.
+30-31 policy meeting due out Wednesday.
+Jitters over inflation remain after the spate of volatility earlier this month.

+BONDS LOOMING: Adding to the risks, the rising yield on the 10-year Treasury, which is used as a benchmark for mortgages and other loans, is making bonds more appealing than stocks.
+It has been rising in recent months from a low of 2.04 percent in September.
+On Wednesday it was at 2.89 percent.
+“Some of the broader concerns on investors’ minds right now are looking across to the bond market and seeing the 10-year Treasury starting to approach that 3 percent level,” said Bill Northey, vice president at U.S. Bank Wealth Management.

-JAPAN MANUFACTURING: Preliminary results from a survey of manufacturers in February showed indicators at their strongest level since early 2014.
-The Nikkei Japan Manufacturing PMI (purchasing managers index) was at 54 on a 0-100 scale where reading exceeding 50 indicate expansion.
+ECONOMIC DATA: A survey of manufacturers in Japan in February showed indicators at their strongest level since early 2014.
+The Nikkei Japan Manufacturing PMI index was at 54 on a 0-100 scale where reading exceeding 50 indicate expansion.
 Job creation hit an 11-year high.
-“Export growth slowed from January’s peak but remained solid,” Bernard Aw, principle economist for IHS Markit said in the report.
+In Europe, a similar gauge of manufacturing and services slipped amid the financial market volatility in February, but remained near a 12-year high.

-ENERGY: Benchmark U.S. crude fell 59 cents to $61.20 per barrel in electronic trading on the New York Mercantile Exchange.
-It rose 24 cents to settle at $61.79 per barrel in New York.
-Brent crude, used to price international oils, shed 48 cents to $64.77 per barrel.
-It gained 42 cents to close at $65.25 a barrel in London.
+ENERGY: Benchmark U.S. crude rose 9 cents to $61.77 per barrel in electronic trading on the New York Mercantile Exchange.
+It rose 24 cents the day before.
+Brent crude, used to price international oils, shed 18 cents to $65.07 per barrel, having gained 42 cents on Tuesday.